 The Center for Community Investment (CCI), with support from the Wells Fargo Foundation, is launching a Sustainable Communities Investment Accelerator (SCIA).
-Beginning in May and running for two years, the Accelerator will support the rollout of Greenhouse Gas Reduction Fund (GGRF)-eligible projects in low-income, disadvantaged communities in Atlanta, Los Angeles, and Minneapolis.
+Beginning in May and running for 18 months, the Accelerator will support the rollout of solutions that improve the resilience of low-income, disadvantaged communities in Atlanta, Los Angeles, and Minneapolis.

-Accelerator participants will learn and implement CCI's Capital Absorption Framework, a systems approach that will enable them to: move their Accelerator projects forward more efficiently and effectively; ensure that the equity dimensions of those projects are direct, substantial, and long-lasting; and influence the overall climate solutions system as they address local climate impacts.
+Accelerator participants will learn and implement CCI's Capital Absorption Framework, a systems approach that will enable them to: move their Accelerator projects forward more efficiently and effectively; ensure that the equity dimensions of those projects are direct, substantial, and long-lasting; and influence the overall community investment system as they address local climate impacts.

 The Accelerator will provide grants, coaching, technical support, and opportunities for peer learning to a team comprised of a project developer, community partner(s) and other key organizations in each city.
-It will also support and facilitate coordination with a financial intermediary awarded GGRF dollars to smooth the financing of projects, refine product features, and leverage private capital.
+It will also support and facilitate coordination with financial institutions to smooth the financing of projects, refine product features, and leverage private capital.
 The participant selection process will prioritize projects that the Accelerator can help advance toward completion within 18 months.

-The Accelerator is also designed to support a deeper field-level understanding of what it takes to create, fund, and build successful bricks-and-mortar climate solutions.
-We will be sharing our emerging knowledge about resident engagement and ownership, capital deployment, equity impacts, and effective multisector collaboration with the community development and climate solutions fields.
+The Accelerator is also designed to support a deeper field-level understanding of what it takes to create, fund, and build successful solutions to support resilience.
+We will be sharing our emerging knowledge about resident engagement and ownership, capital deployment, equity impacts, and effective multisector collaboration with the community development field.

-CCI, THE CAPITAL ABSORPTION FRAMEWORK, AND CLIMATE SOLUTIONS
+CCI, THE CAPITAL ABSORPTION FRAMEWORK, AND COMMUNITY RESILIENCE

 CCI, a sponsored project at Rockefeller Philanthropy Advisors, works to ensure that all communities, especially those that have suffered from structural racism and policies that have left them economically and socially isolated, can unlock the capital they need to thrive.
 Over the past eight years, CCI has worked with leaders and communities across the country to help them identify their priorities, develop projects to advance those priorities, and strengthen their investment ecosystem to facilitate investment.
 With the support of major national foundations, CCI runs individual leadership development programs and initiatives that help teams and partner organizations apply CCI's Capital Absorption Framework, a tested approach to helping investment land in disadvantaged communities.
-CCI has used its approach to help communities improve climate resilience, build and preserve affordable housing, fight against displacement, and build household and community wealth.
+CCI has used its approach to help communities improve resilience, build and preserve affordable housing, fight against displacement, and build household and community wealth.

 CCI's Capital Absorption Framework (CAF) is an approach that communities can use to organize capital for whatever matters most to them: climate resilience infrastructure, shared ownership of community assets, the production and preservation of affordable housing, and much more.
 By articulating a shared priority, creating and executing an investable pipeline of projects, and improving their enabling environment (the context in which investment takes place), communities can collaboratively move towards achieving their goals at scale and building more effective community investment systems so they can more easily and efficiently accomplish those goals.
-This holistic approach was intentionally designed to support sustainable and equitable development and has enormous potential for facilitating climate solutions, including projects funded by the GGRF.
+This holistic approach was intentionally designed to support sustainable and equitable development and has enormous potential for facilitating solutions to improve the health and economic well-being of households.